Swegbloo/Nemoh/doc/input-output.rst

    :math:`f_{N_f}`      :math:`M^a_{N_{DoF}1}(f_{N_f})`   :math:`B_{N_{DoF}1}(f_{N_f})`  :math:`\cdots`   :math:`\cdots`   :math:`M^a_{N_{DoF}Ninteg}(f_{N_f})`   :math:`B_{N_{DoF}Ninteg}(f_{N_f})`
    ==================== ================================= ============================== ================ ================ ====================================== ================================

-``RAO.dat`` is the output file of the response amplitude operator with the file format as in Table. `8 <#tab:RAO>`__.
+``RAO.dat`` is the output file of the response amplitude operator with the file format as in Table. :numref:`tab:RAO`.
 The output file gives the absolute value and the phase of RAO for each degree of freedom and each frequency.
 The frequency is given based on the chosen ’frequency’ type, [rad/s, Hz, s], of the post-processing parameter in ``Nemoh.cal``.
 Only radial frequency output file will be produced in the case of the QTF computed.

 .. table:: Output file format of ``RAO.dat``
    :name: tab:RAO